pseudowolfvn/psog_nn/README.md

 This repository contains code for ETRA 2019 submission: "Power-efficient and shift-robust eye-tracking sensor for portable VR headsets".

 ## Dataset
-The full dataset (9.15 Gb) can be downloaded from corresponding TxState Digital Library page.
+The full dataset (9.15 Gb) can be downloaded from [here](https://digital.library.txstate.edu/bitstream/handle/10877/7955/UnprocessedDataset.zip?sequence=2&isAllowed=y).

-The 'slim' version of the dataset (59 Mb) doesn't provide the set of images for each subject but include the result of the whole  preprocessing step instead.
-If you are interested only in machine-learning or plotting modules, you can download it also from project's TxState Digital Library page.
+The 'slim' version of the dataset (59 Mb) doesn't provide the set of images for each subject but includes the result of the whole  preprocessing step instead.
+If you are interested only in machine-learning or plotting modules, you can download it [here](https://digital.library.txstate.edu/bitstream/handle/10877/7955/SlimDataset.zip?sequence=1&isAllowed=y).

 It's recommended to extract the dataset into '.\dataset' directory.